Diseases & Conditions

 Doctors treat fingertip amputations somewhat differently in children younger than 6 years of age.
 After thoroughly cleaning and preparing an amputated fingertip, the surgeon may reattach it to the finger.
 The fingertip may continue to grow relatively normally, even if bone was exposed.
 This is especially possible in children younger than 2 years of age.

-Your doctor will consider many things when determining whether to reattach your child's amputated fingertip, including:
+Your child's doctor will consider many things when determining whether to reattach your child's amputated fingertip, including:

 - Your child's age and general health